A maximal $L_p$-regularity theory to initial value problems with time measurable nonlocal operators generated by additive processes

 Since both $f_n$ and $g_n$ converge to $f$ in $L_q((0,T);H_p^{\mu;\gamma}(\bR^d))$ and both $u_n(0,\cdot)$ and $v_n(0,\cdot)$ converge to $u(0,\cdot)$ in $B_{p,q}^{s,\varphi;\gamma+2-\frac{2}{q}}(\bR^d)$, we conclude that $u=v$ as a tempered distribution valued functions.
 Finally, we have $u=v$ in $L_q((0,T);H_p^{\mu;\gamma+2}(\bR^d))$ since both $u$ and $v$ are in the class $L_q((0,T);H_p^{\mu;\gamma+2}(\bR^d))$.
 The corollary is proved. \end{proof}

 \mysection{Properties of function spaces} There are many well-known interesting properties for the classical Bessel potential and Besov spaces such as the denseness of smooth functions, the duality property, and interpolation properties (cf. \cite{triebel1978interpolation,triebel1983theory}).
 In this section, we provide that lots of useful properties still hold even for $\psi$-Bessel potential spaces and scaled Besov spaces.
-For the readers' convenience, the detailed proofs of the following results are attached in the appendix (Section \ref{20.08.20.15.44}).
-Recall that $\frL_d$ denotes the set of all L\'evy measures on $\bR^d$. \begin{prop} Let $\mu\in\frL_d$ and denote
+For the readers' convenience, the detailed proofs of the following results are attached in the appendix (Section \ref{20.08.20.15.44}). \begin{prop} Let $\mu$ be a symmetric L\'evy measure on $\bR^d$ and denote

 For $\alpha \in \bR$ and $\lambda\geq0$, we define the pseudo-differential operator

 and